Matstaps/Portfolio-project-two/README.md

 A link to the live website is provided [here](https://matstaps.github.io/....).

-Fire, Water, Wood is a simple website designed to demonstrate javascript functions within a web-based.
-It is based on the populer Rock, Paper, Scissors game.
-The website contains a header to introduce the page, and second level header to direct the user's instructions, a button section to allow the user to make a selection, a choice section to show the user and computer choice, a score accumulator section, a display to alert the winner of the last round, some images of the corresponding elements and a footer section.
+Fire, Water, Wood is a simple website designed to demonstrate javascript functions within a web-based page.
+It is based on the popular Rock, Paper, Scissors game.
+The website contains a header to introduce the page, and second level header to provide the user's instructions, a button section to allow the user to make a selection, a choice section to show the user and computer choice, a score accumulator section, a display to alert the winner of the last round, some images of the corresponding elements and a footer section.

 This website intends to allow the users to play a simple Rock, Paper, Scissors type game, facilitated by the functions of JavaScript.